caxy/symfonylive-sf-2017-decoupled-apps/slides/2_who-what-why.md

 - Currently the Senior Developer at Caxy
 - Currently geeking out over **React** + **Redux** // **Symfony** + **API Platform**

+Note:
+Well!
+I'm josh...

+i've worked in a lot of frameworks and languages for that 12 years... but i'm pretty much exclusively with symfony for the last almost 5 years

+my first symfony install was 2.1 - pretty excited about 4.0 by the way!

+currently i am the senior developer for caxy and i'm right now i'm investing most of my energy in leveraging the power of react and react

+and symfony with api platform

+NEXT : so a little bit more about this caxy you keep hearing about

 ///

 ## CAXY IS NOT AN ABBREVIATION OR A TECH TERM.

 IT MEANS “RIBBIT” IN ANCIENT GREEK AND WAS OUR FOUNDER’S HIGH SCHOOL MASCOT.<br/> #themoreyouknow

+Note:
+CONTRARY to popular belief CAXY is NOT an abbreviation or a tech term!

+it's actually a more obscure reference... heh.

+it actually is ancient greek for the "ribbit" sound a frog makes...

+the tie in to tech is that our founder... mike lavista... went to school a suburb in illinois and their mascot was a frog... and yep you guessed it named caxy

+so there ya go! quiz is later.

+NEXT: on a more serious note... caxy is a web development agency

 ///